Upcoming Events

 Continuing Education Credits

-1.5 CPD hours are available for this event!
+1.0 CPD hour is available for this event!

 NHASP is approved by the National Association of School Psychologists to offer professional development for school psychologists and other professionals.
 NHASP maintains responsibility for the program.
 Certificates of Attendance will be provided following completion of the event.
-A total of 1.5 CPD hours will be awarded for this event.
-These hours are accepted towards the NCSP and other professional credentials.
+A total of 1.0 CPD hour will be awarded for this event.
+This hour is accepted towards the NCSP and other professional credentials.

 A Zoom link will be provided to registrants in advance.